Transformational Nutrition Break Down: Psychology (Part 2)

 Studies show that childhood trauma hinders brain development, and leads to lifelong mental and physical health problems.

-It is essential for you, as a Health Coach, to be mindful of these traumatic experiences as you co-create a healing protocol with your client.
+It is essential for you to be mindful of these traumatic experiences as you co-create a healing protocol with your client.

 You may even choose to recommend professional counseling.